Mrs. Sandoval

 Handwriting- We use the D' Nealiean writing this year.
 We will review print handwriting and introduce cursive letter formation.

-Spanish words Just for fun: hola,adios, porfavor, gracias, de nada, permiso,perdon, disculpe, quiero,buenos dias, buenas tardes, buenas noches, quiero, maestra, feliz Navidad, soy/estoy, grande, pequeno
+Spanish words Just for fun: hola,adios, porfavor, gracias, de nada, permiso,perdon, disculpe, quiero,buenos dias, buenas tardes, buenas noches, quiero, maestra, feliz Navidad, soy/estoy, grande, pequeno,

 Mrs. Vasquez